Riddhish Herbals

 About Sunth Yavkut (Dry Ginger, Coarse Cut)

 Dry ginger comes in two useful textures.
-A fine churna dissolves straight into warm water or milk; a coarse yavkut is the grade you simmer and strain to make a fresh decoction or a proper cup of ginger tea.
+A fine Churna dissolves straight into warm water or milk; a coarse Yavkut is the grade you simmer and strain to make a fresh decoction or a proper cup of ginger tea.
 The larger pieces release their warmth slowly and evenly during boiling and strain out cleanly, so the drink stays smooth rather than gritty.
-If you brew your ginger, this is the cut you want.

-Both are the same herb — only the cut differs.
-Choose Yavkut (coarse) when you simmer and strain: ginger tea, kwaths and household decoctions.
-Choose our Sunth Powder (fine) when you stir the ginger directly into warm water, milk, honey or recipes without straining.
+Yavkut vs Powder — which to choose: both are the same herb; only the cut differs.
+Choose Yavkut (coarse) when you simmer and strain — ginger tea, Kwaths and household decoctions.
+Choose Sunth Powder (fine) when you stir the ginger directly into warm water, milk, honey or recipes without straining.
 Many households keep both.

 Traditional Ayurvedic Importance